Tu Falta De Querer: Music video

-The video was released on 14 October 2015, through the Laferte's VEVO channel, becoming a trend and one of the most-watched videos of a Chilean singer.
-As of January 2020, it reached over 320 million views on the YouTube platform, this being its first VEVO Certified.
+The official music video, released on 14 October 2015 through Laferte's VEVO channel, quickly became a viral sensation and one of the most-viewed videos by a Chilean artist.
+It received VEVO Certified status and had accumulated over 320 million views on YouTube by January 2020.

-The music video juxtaposes funeral and wedding imagery, showing Mon Laferte dressed as a bride, accompanied by a funerary march, on a tour of the Cerro de San Pedro in San Luis Potosí, Mexico, finally being burned in effigy as she sings the final chorus in tears.
+Directed with striking visual symbolism, the video juxtaposes wedding and funeral imagery.
+Laferte appears dressed as a bride accompanied by a funeral march through the Cerro de San Pedro in San Luis Potosí, Mexico.
+The narrative culminates with her effigy being burned as she sings the final chorus in tears, powerfully visualizing the song's themes of love and loss.